42win/42win/README.md

 <br>
 My name is Aswin Asrianto.
 I am a Fullstack Developer and  live in Makassar City, South Sulawesi Indonesia,
 - I can use cloud computing tech such as firebase and aws service, and can config Virtual Private Server (VPS).
-- I can use programing languange such as PHP, Javascript, SQL, React Native, React.js, Python. and also using framework CI (Codeigniter), Node.js. by those i can make backend sistem, handling database, make android app, and model machine learning.
+- I can use programing languange such as PHP, Javascript, SQL, React Native, React.js, Python. and also using framework CI (Codeigniter), Node.js. by these tools i can make backend sistem, REST API, handling database, make android app, and model machine learning.
 - i can use data engineer tools like pentaho PDI and make ETL process
 - i also can make Telegram Bot and Whastapp Bot.
 <br>